ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/ravendb-etl-task.markdown

     thus, a new Ongoing RavenDB ETL Task ***cannot*** be scheduled.

   * If a RavenDB ETL Task was _already_ defined and active when the cluster went down,
-    then the task will not be active, so ETL will take place.
+    then the task will not be active, so ETL will not take place.

 * **When the node responsible for the ETL task is down:**